ishtiaqhimel/oms/README.md

 - **Auth Server :** Users can signup or login.
 Users need to signup at first.
 Then they will get access token each new login.
 - **Order Management System Server :** Simple order CRUD application.
 - **Proxy :** Used `kong` as a public facing piece.
 All the traffic will be landed here.
-Then necessary auth termination and other stuffs like getting information from auth, adding authorization header, route check will be done here.
+Auth termination is done here with the help of [JWT Plugin](https://docs.konghq.com/hub/kong-inc/jwt/) and also route check are done here.

 ## Install